kovidgoyal/calibre/manual/regexp.rst

 For more about regexps see `The Python User Manual <https://docs.python.org/library/re.html>`_.
 The actual regular expression library used by calibre is:
-`regex <https://bitbucket.org/mrabarnett/mrab-regex/src/hg/>`_ which supports several useful enhancements over the python standard library one.
+`regex <https://bitbucket.org/mrabarnett/mrab-regex/src/hg/>`_ which supports several useful enhancements over the Python standard library one.